37-39 St John Street

 In the 1842, Sarah dissolved her partnership with her eldest son Thomas (see below left) and then in 1844 gave notice that she would not be responsible for any of her son Henry’s debts (see below right).

-Sarah continued running the business until her death in 1870 when the house was sold by her children to William Thompson Burgess who continued the business with John Lees.
+Sarah continued running the business until her death in 1870 when the house was sold to William Thompson Burgess who continued the business with John Lees.
 William was probably related to Sarah, whose maiden name was Burgess, and had been taken on by her while he was a boy (see excerpt above from Uttoxeter Advertiser & Ashbourne Times, Wednesday 06 May 1914_p6).
 The 1870 conveyance document gives additional occupants of the workshop and the house on the west side.

 Burgess and Lees, plumbers, are listed on St John St in commercial directories from 1870 to 1899.
 John Lees married William Thompson Burgess’s daughter Annie but he passed away in 1880.
 Shortly before his death in 1896, William Thompson Burgess conveyed the property to his daughter Annie Lees.
 The 1896 conveyance document gives additional occupants of the workshop and the house on the west side.